mannyportillo11/tech-it/README.md

 # tech-it

 ## Motivation
-Users need a backend system in order to track and maintain products based on tags and categories.
-The ability to maintain these atttributes will help ensure the accuracy of price, stock, and other needed information.
+Users need am application to discuss technology via a live tech blog, where they can log in and add comments.

 ## Tools
 - node.js